ResearchComputingServices/NewspaperSortByTicker/README.md

 # Stage 2: Searching for Stock Symbols in the Pickle Files

 The bash script autoStript.sh found in the Sorter/ directory can be used to automate search process.
-Two use the script simply enter the correct information on lines 21 to 25.
+To use the script simply enter the correct information on lines 21 to 25.

 Line 21: YEARS = the years in the file folder structure (same as the pickling script)